Home » Recipes » Main Dish » Chicken » Roasted Citrus Chicken

 Slices of chicken breast meat are being removed from the bird.

-Can I Prep The Chicken Ahead Of Time?
+Can I Prep This Chicken Ahead Of Time?

 Yes!
 Absolutely, you can prep the chicken, including seasonings and stuffing with aromatics up to 24 hours ahead.
 Wrap it tightly with Saran Wrap and refrigerate it.